soumadip-dev/JS-React-notes/React.md

     This will be triggered on every render, which could lead to unnecessary side effects if not carefully managed.

 ---

+## What is `Shimmer UI`?

+A `Shimmer UI` looks like the actual page design but without the real content.
+It helps users get an idea of how the web or mobile app will look and feel while the page is still loading.
+This is especially useful when a page takes more than 3–5 seconds to load, as it shows users that something is happening in the background.

+Instead of displaying a loading spinner or circle, using a shimmer effect enhances the user experience by making the wait feel more interactive and visually appealing.

+---
 ---